A teeming, violent pre-pandemic world in 'Extraction' - KVIA

 Films set in far-flung locations with a white protagonist have sometimes been criticized for relying on “white savoir” tropes, a charge that has been lobbed by some at “Extraction.”
 Hemsworth plays Tyler Rake, a mercenary hired to rescue the son of an Indian drug lord.
 He soon finds himself double-crossed and fighting legions to shield a boy (Rudhraksh Jaiswal) for reasons he’s not even himself sure of.

-The cast is an exceedingly international one, including the Bollywood stars Randeep Hooda and Manoj Bajpayee.
+The cast is an exceedingly international one, including the Bollywood actors Randeep Hooda and Pankaj Tripathi.
 Since launching in India in 2016, Netflix has increasingly prioritized reaching the subcontinent’s 1.3 billion people.
 Reed Hastings, Netflix’s chief executive, has previously forecast that the company’s next 100 million subscribers will come from India, and it has poured some $400 million over 2019 and 2020 into expanding India-specific content.
 (Netflix declined to say how much “Extraction” cost to make.)

 For the Russos, they see “Extraction” as an extension of the globe-spanning scale of Marvel, brought to a different genre and a smaller-screen platform.